-Immunosuppressants (or immunomodulators) are generally prescribed when 5-ASAs or corticosteroids have failed, and for more moderate to severe disease states.
+Immunosuppressants (or immunomodulators) are generally prescribed when 5-ASAs or corticosteroids have failed and for patients with moderate to severe disease.
 They are also used to prevent or reduce corticosteroid dependence in inflammatory bowel disease.
 Immunosuppressants control inflammation by blocking the immune reaction and therefore maintain disease remission.
 They are administered orally.
-As immunosuppressants are slow acting, they are not useful for inducing remission - it may take up to 6 months for immunosuppressants to have an effect.12
+As immunosuppressants are slow acting, they are not useful for inducing remission - it may take up to six months for immunosuppressants to have an effect.
+Your doctor will closely manage your condition over this time